The Hunger (collection): Legacy

+Exhibitions and ownership

+The Metropolitan Museum of Art (the Met) in New York City owns the coat with orange feather print from Look 29.
+It also owns two other unspecified looks from the collection, a shirt and a skirt.
+The National Gallery of Victoria (NGV) in Australia owns Look 50, the mesh fencing-mask top with silver bumsters.

-The worm corset and a Tusk earring by Shaun Leane appeared in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty, at the Metropolitan Museum of Art (The Met) in New York City in 2011 and at the Victoria and Albert Museum in London in 2015.
+The worm corset and a Tusk earring by Shaun Leane appeared in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty, at the Met in 2011 and at the Victoria and Albert Museum in London in 2015.
 Look 58, a feathered sheer dress, was added for the second staging, which included 66 items that did not appear in the original.
-The National Gallery of Victoria (NGV) in Australia owns Look 50, the mesh fencing-mask top with silver bumsters.

-The Met owns the coat with orange feather print from Look 29.
-It also owns two other unspecified looks from the collection, a shirt and a skirt.
+The jacket from Look 29 appeared in the Met's 2024 exhibition Sleeping Beauties: Reawakening Fashion.